ARMmbed/mbed-os-5-docs/docs/api/platform/platform-config.md

 The utilities configurations allow for customization of utilities-level OS options.
 These options include error handling properties and serial communication configuration settings for STDIO.
 They affect system level `printf` calls, not Serial objects, with the exception of `default-serial-baud-rate`.

 This is the complete list of utilities configuration parameters.
-To view all utilities parameters, run the `--config -v` command.
+To view all configuration parameters, run the `--config -v` command.
 Please see [the configuration system documentation](configuration.html) for details on how you may use or override these settings.

 ```
 Configuration parameters